Progress report for LNC19-421

 Educational & Outreach Activities

-Due to COVID-19 guidelines on travel and gatherings, in-person field days were not possible in 2020.
-Instead, we held three gatherings using the Zoom platform.
-On June 16, we held a discussion of reduced tillage farming systems and previous trials and introduced the online forms for use by farmers to record details of their ongoing trials of reduced tillage methods (5 farmers and 2 researchers in attendance).
-On July 23, Dana Jokela of Sogn Valley Farm led a discussion of reduced tillage trials conducted at his farm, attended by 3 farmers and 3 research/extension personnel.
-On August 17, Kat Becker of Cattail Organics described reduced tillage practices and plans at her farm, attended by 5 farmers and 4 research/extension personnel.
+Due to COVID-19 guidelines on travel and gatherings, we have not scheduled in-person field days, but plan to offer two field days in 2022.
+Our outreach has focused on farmer-led discussions using the Zoom platform.
+In 2020, we initated the meeting series with discussion of reduced tillage farming systems and previous trials and introduced the online forms for use by farmers to record details of their ongoing trials of reduced tillage methods.
+On July 23, Dana Jokela of Sogn Valley Farm led a discussion of reduced tillage trials conducted at his farm.
+On August 17, Kat Becker of Cattail Organics described reduced tillage practices and plans at her farm.
+In 2021, we hosted two meetings, one exploring on-farm experimentation at Three Sisters Community Farm with Jeff Schreiber and at Springdale Farm with Peter Seeley, and one focusing on problem-solving in organic vegetable no-till.
+We have since switched to winter meetings since more farmers are able to attend.
+At our January 2022 meeting, Les Macare of Racing Heart Farm described their system for planting into cover crops, and at our February 2022 meeting Rufus Haucke of Keewaydin Farms described his transition to a compost-based no-till system.
 Recordings and notes from these meetings are at sites.google.com/view/climate-resilience-for-organic/events.

 We facilitated a farmer-led workshop and roundtable at the Growing Stronger Collaborative Conference on Organic and Sustainable Farming (Feb 22-27 2021).
 Workshop panelists were farmer Dana Jokela, Sogn Valley Farm, farmer Ellen Drews, Astarte Farm, and consultant Jan-Hendrik Cropp, under_cover Consultancy.
 Panelists and over 100 farmers attended the roundtable session to continue discussion of reduced tillage systems for vegetable production.